IHIMEKPEN/ModelAndControlMSD/README.md

 ## Data Access

-### Sample Data
+### Available Data

-The `data/` directory contains sample spring-mass system data that can be used for initial exploration and testing.
+The `data/` directory contains two complete spring-mass system datasets:
+- **5-node, 9-spring system** with full dynamic simulation data
+- **10-node, 24-spring system** with comprehensive control and response data

 ### Full Dataset

-For access to the complete dataset used in our experiments, please refer to the data README file in the `data/` directory.
+For access to the complete 20-node, 54-spring dataset used in our experiments, please refer to the data README file in the `data/` directory or contact the authors.

 ## Data Analysis